-Start an Investment Club
+How to Start an Investment Club

 Investing in the stock market can seem a daunting proposition.
 But don’t sweat it.
 You’re in good company.
 Thousands upon thousands of investment clubs operate throughout the United States and around the world.
 What’s more, investing via an investment club isn’t a new idea.
 The investment club format has been around for decades.

-How Does a Club Work?
+How Does an Investment Club Work?

 - Attending each monthly meeting;

-Most Club members also eventually begin their own individual portfolios, armed with the knowledge and skills they gain from belonging to the Club.
+Most club members also eventually begin their own individual portfolios, armed with the knowledge and skills they gain from belonging to the club.

 What About the Legal Ramifications?